neet/masto.js/docs/README.md

 FAQ
 ---

-### Q. What is the deference between Masto.js and the others?
+### Q. What is the deference between Masto.js and the others

 *    **Browsers** and **Node.js** are both supported
 *    **TypeScript** powers static typing.